 Police protection is something that the citizens are entitled to, to be protected in the exercise of their constitutional rights.
 If some people get annoyed by it and throw stones at ‘em, it’s up to police to arrest the stone throwers and not to prevent the marchers from marching.
 And from then on ‘til today they’ve been marching every year and the parades have been getting bigger and better.

-Herb: I was there, oh, yes.
-In fact, they also had… I remember one of them I took my eldest daughter, you know, to get her acclimated to people that others might not agree with, so to speak, just like I took her to black and Latino rallies.
+HS: I was there, oh, yes.
+In fact, they also had… I remember one of them I took my eldest daughter, you know, to get her acclimated to people that others might not agree with, so to speak, just like I took her to Black and Latino rallies.

 I kicked myself for not asking that, but then it occurred to me I could ask Herb’s daughter Jennifer.
 I spoke to Jennifer the first time in February of 2016 when she called and introduced herself.
 I figured it wasn’t good news.
 But there was more that Jennifer wanted to share with me than the fact of her father’s recent death.
 So I invited Jennifer to be a part of this episode.

-Jennifer: I do.
+JS: I do.
 You know I was fairly young at the time.
 Mostly I remember his ill-fated campaign for Congress and the Democratic primary in 1974.
-I was a little bit under twelve at the time.
+I was a little bit under 12 at the time.
 And as a part of supporting his campaign I was around some gay groups and also as a very young person went to my first Pride March.

-Jennifer: Yeah, that would have been in June of ‘74, so I was a little shy of twelve at the time.
+JS: Yeah, that would have been in June of ’74, so I was a little shy of 12 at the time.

 I think he always had a very strong sense of social justice that I’m very grateful he passed onto all of us.
 And I think he was, you know, he was really motivated by that sense of outrage that people were discriminated against.
 And he saw it as his role as an attorney to stand up for people who needed legal assistance.
 And I think his gay rights work was really a part of that.